ottopaulsen/MMM-MQTT/README.md

 ### Wildcards

 Wildcard "+" is supported in topics, but it only works on some platforms (Chrome, Electron).
 Set the useWildcards config to true for wildcards to work.

+### Eval

+For further customization of values, you can provide a js valid expression which will be evaluated using eval() at runtime.
+Use the token ${value} as a placeholder for the value coming in from the MQTT message.
+For example, the following subscription will extract the system uptime in seconds using the jsonpointer from a json payload, and will then use evalexp to divide the value by 60.
+This will convert uptime in seconds to uptime in minutes:

+    {
+        topic: 'smoky/1/inside/uptime',
+        label: 'Uptime',
+        suffix: 'mins',
+        jsonpointer: 'Smoky/System/UptimeSec',
+        evalexp: '${value} / 60'
+    },

 ## Styling